-The Catherine Street SPS requires sustainability and capacity upgrades.
-A Municipal Class Environmental Assessment is being undertaken to determine the best path forward to complete the necessary station improvements.

-Lakeshore Road SPS will undergo upgrades to the station itself as well as replace the station forcemain.
+- The Catherine Street SPS requires sustainability and capacity upgrades.
+A Municipal Class Environmental Assessment has been completed to determine the best path forward to complete the necessary station improvements.
+Further archeological work was undertaken in 2024.
+Conceptual design to follow completion of archeological assessment. - Lakeshore Road SPS will undergo upgrades to the station itself as well as replacement of the station forcemain.
 Upgrades support operations and maintenance of the station, sustainability as well as a capacity increase.